How to Install Exaile on Fedora 44

 package exaile is not installed

-The next command permanently deletes Exaile’s native settings, cache files, and library database if you launched the Fedora package at least once.
-Keep those directories if you want to preserve playlists or local state for a later reinstall.
+The next command permanently deletes Exaile’s native settings, cache files, and library database for your account.
+Keep or back up those directories first if you want to preserve playlists, library state, or plugin settings for a later reinstall.

 Remove the Flatpak package

-The verification command below uses grep -F to filter the app list to Exaile’s Flatpak ID.
+The verification command uses grep -Fx to match the exact app ID in the system app list.
 For more filtering examples, the grep command guide covers the same pattern in more depth.

 Fix Common Exaile Problems on Fedora